horizonfleet/horizonfleet.github.io/public/datasource/README.md

 ## Extending FleetSim

-Before FleetSim could be extended, further research was necessary.
-It is important to find factors that influence the real consumption of a truck and by which core variables these factors can be described.
-It is also necessary to be able to map the behaviour of a real driver and the current technical condition of the truck.
+Before FleetSim could be extended, further research is necessary.
+It is important to find values that influence the real consumption of a truck and by which core variables can be described.
+It is also necessary to be able to simulate the behaviour of a real driver and the current technical condition of the truck.

 In the following, the results of the research and the implementation in the simulation are shown.

 ### Simulation of the truck

-The trucks were already implemented in the simulation but only on a very basic level.
+The trucks are already implemented in the simulation but only on a very basic level.
 With expanding the truck variables the simulation becomes more realisitic.
 Beforehand it is neccessary to define which variables of a truck influence the overall consumption.

 The engine of a truck converts the chemical energy from the fuel into mechanical energy that makes the truck drive.
 The greater the efficiency and the less energy is lost through external influences, the more fuel-efficent the truck drives.